||Stakeout Trail System, lower trails

 This is the trail from the parking along the Squaw

 Peak road, looking east from my car.
-Brand new.
+Brand new in 2016.
 The trail, not the car.

 We've turned westbound on the Bonneville Shoreline.